 Find answers to common questions below:

-How do I get emergency housing help?
+How do I get immediate housing support?

 What does 'temporarily housed' mean?